 The Company bases its determination of pension expense on a market-related valuation of assets, which reduces year-to-year volatility.
 This market-related valuation recognizes investment gains or losses over a five-year period from the year in which they occur.
 Investment gains or losses represent the difference between the expected return calculated using the market-related value of assets and the actual return on assets.
 Since the market-related value of assets recognizes gains or losses over a five-year period, the future value of assets will be impacted as previously deferred gains or losses are recognized.
-At September 30, 2019 and 2018, the Company had cumulative unrecognized net actuarial gains of \$0.9 million and loss of less than \$0.1 million, respectively, which are amortized into net periodic benefit cost over the average remaining service period of active Plans' participants.
-The Company had cumulative unrecognized investment gains of \$0.5 million at both September 30, 2019 and 2018, under the Plans which remain to be recognized in the calculation of the market-related values of assets.
+At September 30, 2020 and 2019, the Company had cumulative unrecognized net actuarial gains of \$1.5 million and \$0.9 million, respectively, which are amortized into net periodic benefit cost over the average remaining service period of active Plans' participants.
+The Company had cumulative unrecognized investment gains of \$0.6 million and \$0.5 million at September 30, 2020 and 2019, under the Plans which remain to be recognized in the calculation of the market-related values of assets.

-The components of the Company's net pension cost for the fiscal years ended September 30, 2019, 2018 and 2017 are as follows (in thousands):
+The components of the Company's net pension cost for the fiscal years ended September 30, 2020, 2019 and 2018 are as follows (in thousands):